Nigerian Tax System 2026

 2026 PIT Bands

-Tax is applied in layers — only the income within each band is taxed at that band's rate.
-Higher income does not make lower bands more expensive.
+Tax is applied in layers — only income within each band is taxed at that rate.
+Higher income does not increase tax on lower bands.

 | Annual Chargeable Income | Rate |